 Any kind of misalignment in the design & experience of a mobile app or a web app is likely to disengage people in no time.
-A fallacy in UI/UX designing doesn't allow you to accomplish your project goal.
-You need to have the passion and a solid action plan in place to execute the UI/UX designing of the application.
+A fallacy in UI/UX designing doesn’t allow you to accomplish your project goal.
+You need to have the passion and a solid action plan in place to execute the UI/UX design of the application.
 To be specific, the passion for enhancing user satisfaction and an action plan to execute the user experience.

 Before we start, let’s understand the definition of UX design.

 UX designing is all about designing an app or a website in a way that glues the users and makes it easy for them to navigate within the application.
 The user’s journey is decided based on the perception and study done by the UX designers.

 UX designing, as mentioned by Donald Norman, who coined the term in 1995, is:

 “I invented the term because I thought human interface and usability were too narrow.
 I wanted to cover all aspects of the person’s experience with the system, including industrial design, graphics, the interface, the physical interaction, and the manual.”

 He believes in putting “users” prior to anything else and, in the same way, believes in function over aesthetics.
 It’s a UX designer’s job to understand the user’s behavior and desires when a user lands on the app.
 UX designers mainly focus on the utility, efficiency, and ease of use of the product.
 UX designers work in a way that empathizes with the users and drags them towards the product.

 A UX designer encompasses every single user’s interaction from onboarding to checkout/departure from the app.

 Few benefits of the mobile app UI/UX design process are: